 Candles are visible at a sufficiently high zoom factor; otherwise the price is displayed as a black line.
 In the chart below, a short trade was opened on July 16 and closed intraday on Aug 8, probably by a trailing stop.

-You can replay or single step through a strategy for examining the trade behavior in detail, use the [Asset] scrollbox to select the asset to be observed, then click [Step] or [Replay] for stepping through the backtest or replaying it in reduced speed.
+You can replay or single step through a strategy for examining the trade behavior in detail.
+Use the [Asset] scrollbox to select the asset to be observed, then click [Step] or [Replay] for stepping through the backtest or replaying it in reduced speed.
 [Step] moves one bar forward, [Skip] moves to the next bar at which a trade opens or closes.
-The two buttons also appear on the Zorro main window:
+The two buttons also appear on the Zorro main window.

 The stepwise change of variables and indicators can be visualized either with a watch statement, or by plotting them in the chart.
-For debugging single loops or function calls, watch ("!...", ...) statements can be used.
+For debugging single loops or function calls, place watch ("!...", ...) statements inside.
 [Step] will then not proceed to the next bar, but to the next watch statement.
 Stepwise debugging normally begins at the end of the LookBack period.
 For beginning at a certain date or bar number, call watch dependent on a condition, f.i. if(date() >= 20150401) watch("!...", ...);.
 Set the STEPWISE flag for starting the backtest already in debugging mode.

 ► latest version online